daytripper/Peeragogy-Dashboard/README.md

 ## Enjoy it:
 [Peeragogy Dashboard ;)](http://polr.me/2gs)

+if you want to have full access to all the functionality of the dashboard, the best way is to *download the .zip folder* located to the right of the screen and lunch the *index.html* file using *Firefox browser*.
+Chrome it might have some problems handling `<iframe>`on page.

 ## Support

 Need a hand with something?
 Send us an email to [siar@member.fsf.org](mailto:siar@member.fsf.org) and I'll get back to you right away!